Thank you for your message. We will contact you shortly.

 Municipal market: How rates rise matters

 Following a pause at the June meeting, the U.S. Federal Reserve increased rates another 25 basis points in July.
 Many investors feel we are at or near the peak rate for this tightening cycle.
 However, since rates and bond prices are inversely related, investors continue to evaluate their fixed income allocations.
-Some favor a shorter duration profile due to concerns that bond yields will continue to rise.
+Some favor a shorter duration profile due to concerns that inflation will remain elevated for longer.
 Others see an opportunity to lengthen portfolios, given the magnitude of fed fund increases and attractive relative yields further out along the yield curve.
 Which approach is right?

 - Analysis of five historical periods of increasing fed funds rates shows that various areas of the municipal yield curve responded differently depending on economic conditions, the shape of the curve moving into the tightening cycle and the manner in which the Fed tightened.

 - The short end of the curve wasn’t necessarily the least risky, nor was the longest the most volatile.